arachid1/soundofnavi/trainers/README.md

 # Training

-Note: this is to Pneumonia and Icbhi/Jordan as of 11/23.
+Note: this is specific to Pneumonia and Icbhi/Jordan as of 11/23.
 To be extended for BD in pneumonia + other datasets in CW

 # First